jhadida/nxp/docs/expr/intro.md

 ## Multiplicity

 The previous sections showed how to define contents tokens, and how to combine them together in order to form complex patterns to be matched.
-The last relevant property of `Token` objects is their _multiplicity_, which refers to the number of occurrences expected to be found (by default 1, of course).
+The last important aspect of `Token` objects is their _multiplicity_, which refers to the number of contiguous repetitions allowed or expected to be found (by default 1, of course).

 Multiplicities in NXP are represented by lists of tuples ([source](https://github.com/jhadida/nxp/blob/master/src/nxp/expr/multi.py)):
 ```